bermarte/30-Days-Of-JavaScript/readMe.md

 year_2020;
 ```

-The first and second variables on the list follows the camelCase
+The first and second variables on the list follow the camelCase
 convention of declaring in JavaScript.
 In this material, we will use
 camelCase variables(camelWithOneHump).
 We use
-CamelCase(CamelWithTwoHump) to declare classes, we will discuss about
+CamelCase(CamelWithTwoHump) to declare classes, we will discuss
-classes and objects in other section.
+classes and objects in another section.

 Example of invalid variables: